brewsci/homebrew-science/README.md

 --------------------------------
 Just `brew tap homebrew/science` and then `brew install <formula>`.

-If the formula conflicts with one from mxcl/master or another tap, you can `brew install homebrew/science/<formula>`.
+If the formula conflicts with one from another tap, you can `brew install homebrew/science/<formula>`.

 You can also install via URL: